preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-types/index.rst

 When review reminders are activated you can set the following:

 + **Time after Publishing**: Set number of months, weeks or days for Review Interval.
-+ **Property**: Another way is to select a Property for handling of Review, for example Retention Date.
++ **Property**: Another way is to select a Property for handling of Review.
+An example could be if you want authors to be able to set a specific date for review - which could be needed for a Supplier Agreement, for example.
+A date property must have been set up for this to work.
 + **Send reminder in advance**: Set the number of days that a reminder should be sent, before the Review Date.
 + **Review Reminder Recipients**: Select either Document Owner or Approver.
 + **Create Task**: If a review task should be created, select this option.
 Then use the list to select who to assign the task to.